Garden Crusader: Guillermo Vasquez

 Much of the class is concerned with practical skills and information that is specific to urban concerns.
 A yard or site must be carefully studied to determine the best design.
 For example: the soil must be tested to see if it is contaminated with lead or other heavy metals.
 How much sun different parts of the yard get must be observed to determine which plants would thrive where.
 The amount of water that is available must be investigated.

 Guillermo's organization also helps rural, indigenous communities build farms.
-For example, IPP helped build a three-acre farm, a drip irrigation system and a greenhouse at Pine Ridge Reservation in South Dakota.
+IPP has helped build a three-acre farm, a drip irrigation system, and a greenhouse at Pine Ridge Reservation in South Dakota.

 And in Sonsonate, El Salvador, they have enabled a Nahuat community to convert six acres of degraded land into a farm that produces corn, beans and squash.
 They also installed a composting toilet, solar panels, and a rainwater-collecting system.
 Five efficient stoves that they installed have helped reduce the amount of time the Native women spend working over open wood stoves.

 Most impressively, Guillermo has accomplished all of this with very little money.
 The permaculture course costs between $5,000 and $8,000 to run.
 And we don't always have that much money, he said.
 But we make it happen, because we are passionate about it.

 For international projects, IPP raises as much money as they can for specific needs.
 We can do more, Guillermo said.
 The need and the interest is there.
 Our limit is funding.

 Stay up to date on new articles and advice.
 Please fill out the information below.